|

 Instruments and manufactured both in USA., Hong Kong and Taiwan.

-The Colecovision is essentially a stripped MSX1 with cartridge slot, up to 32kb
+The Colecovision is essentially a stripped MSX1 and very close to

 So games written for the colecovision could easily be ported to the MSX, but